worron/ACYLS/README.md

 Following the application tooltips you will be able to do primary configuration of icon pack.
 Also see the [documentation](https://github.com/worron/ACYLS/wiki) for deep customization instructions.

 Feel free to create an issue if icon for one of your favorite program is missing.
 Or, you could always try to [create an icon](https://github.com/worron/ACYLS/wiki/Create-new-icon) by yourself.

+#### Icons Request
+Open issue with program name, its homepage link (or may be source code link, I just should be able to find original icon without installing app) and exact icon name for you system.
+Icon name defined by desktop file (usually located in `/usr/share/applications`) 'Icon' option.